-P5+1-Iran negotiations on a comprehensive settlement began in February 2014 but did not make insufficient progress to meet several self-imposed deadlines.
-However, on April 2, 2015, the parties reached a framework for a JCPOA, and the JCPOA was finalized on July 14, 2015.
+P5+1-Iran negotiations on a comprehensive settlement began in February 2014 but missed several self-imposed deadlines.
+On April 2, 2015, the parties reached a framework for a JCPOA, and the JCPOA was finalized on July 14, 2015.
 U.N.
-Security Council Resolution 2231 of July 20, 2015, endorsed the JCPOA and keeps in place some restrictions of previous Resolutions on Iran's importation or exportation of conventional arms (for up to five years), and on development and testing of ballistic missiles capable of delivering a nuclear weapon (for up to eight years).
+Security Council Resolution 2231 of July 20, 2015, endorsed the JCPOA and contains restrictions (less stringent than in Resolution 1929) on Iran's importation or exportation of conventional arms (for up to five years), and on development and testing of ballistic missiles capable of delivering a nuclear weapon (for up to eight years).
 On January 16, 2016, the IAEA certified that Iran completed the work required for sanctions relief and "Implementation Day" was declared.
-U.S. officials, including Ambassador Stephen Mull, who directs U.S. implementation of the JCPOA, have testified that Iran is thus far complying with all terms of the JCPOA.
-See CRS Report R43333, Iran Nuclear Agreement, by Kenneth Katzman and Paul K. Kerr.
+U.S. officials, including Ambassador Stephen Mull, who directs U.S. implementation of the JCPOA, have testified on several occasions since Implementation Day that Iran is complying with the JCPOA.
+For detail on the JCPOA, see CRS Report R43333, Iran Nuclear Agreement, by Kenneth Katzman and Paul K. Kerr.